HeiRiv/Note-taker/README.md

 # Note-taker 📝

 ## Description
-On this challenge we created a logo-maker that takes in user input to generate a logo and save it as an SVG file,it allows the user to select a color and shape, provide text for the logo, and save the generated SVG to a .svg file.
+On this challenge we created an application called "Note Taker" that can be used to write and save notes.
+This application will use an Express.js back end and will save and retrieve note data from a JSON file.

 ## Achievements
-- Cretaed a command-line application that accepts user input -User is prompted for text
--User can enter up to three characters
--User is presented with a list of shapes to choose from: circle, triangle, and square -User can choose for the shape's color
+-User is presented with a landing page with a link to a notes page -User will click on the link to the notes page
--User can enter input for all the prompts
--An SVG file is created named `logo.svg`
--The output text "Generated logo.svg" is printed in the command line -The file `logo.svg` could be open in a browser
--A image shown an image that matches the criteria I entered
+-User will be presented with a page with existing notes listed in the left-hand column, plus empty fields to enter a new note title and the note’s text in the right-hand column
+-User will be able to enter a new note title and the note’s text -The new note the user had entered is saved and appears in the left-hand column with the other existing notes

 ## Final Product